This immunisation course is ideal for Health Care Assistants who are developing their roles and assisting with seasonal influenza clinics.

 - A full understanding of the principles of vaccination

-- A comprehensive knowledge of the legal framework for Pneumococcal and Influenza vaccination programmes
+- A comprehensive knowledge of the legal framework for Pneumococcal and Influenza and shingles vaccination programmes

 - A full understanding of safe practice when administering injections

 - Competency and supervision

 - Insurance-indemnity CNSGP

 - Guidelines and protocols

 - A brief introduction to the immune system

 - Influenza-facts and figures